 The mention of geranium evokes an image of a Parisian window laden with beautiful little pots of the tender plant.
-Sitting beautifully up there, spreading its romantic scent and filling the air with love.
-Giving porches and windows all around the world the beauty we deserve from houseplants.
+Imagine we are sitting beautifully up there, spreading its romantic scent and filling the air with love.
+We are on verandas and windows all over the world the beauty we deserve from houseplants.

 Did you know?

-● They can be as tall as 6 feet tall or as short as merely 12 inches.
+- They can be as tall as 6 feet tall or as short as merely 12 inches.

-● They are perennial plants and can last for several years.
+- They are perennial plants and can last for several years.

-● They are commonly called crane bills.
+- They are commonly called crane bills.

-● They can be grown healthily in any soil which is not waterlogged.
+- They can be grown healthily in any soil which is not waterlogged.

-● Some of the types of geranium flowers are even edible
+- Some of the types of geranium flowers are even edible.

-Yes, Geranium flowers can be eaten!
+Yes, Geranium flowers are edible!

 How can you use this herb?

-● As tea
+Geranium flowers As tea

-● As an essential oil
+Geranium flowers As an essential oil

-● For adding a unique taste to your dish
+Geranium flowers for adding a unique taste to your dish

-● Good for kidney
+Geranium flowers Good for kidney